schwarzlichtbezirk/hms/readme.md

 git clone github.com/schwarzlichtbezirk/hms
 ```

-Then run some batch-files at `tools` directory of project:
+Then run some batch-files at `task` directory of project:

-1) `tools/make-builder.cmd` installs `wpk` builder to `%GOPATH%\bin` folder.
+1) `task/make-builder.cmd` installs `wpk` builder to `%GOPATH%\bin` folder.
 It can be done only once.

-2) `tools/deploy-plugins.cmd` downloads js-plugins for frontend client.
+2) `task/deploy-plugins.cmd` downloads js-plugins for frontend client.
 It can be run on every time when it needs to update plugins.
 And update script to actual versions of libraries.

-3) `tools/cc.base.cmd` and `tools/cc.page.cmd` to compile js-files to bundle.
+3) `task/cc.base.cmd` and `task/cc.page.cmd` to compile js-files to bundle.
 Batch-files expects that [Closure Compiler](https://developers.google.com/closure/compiler) is downloaded to path pointed in those batch-files.
 Java VM is needed for this.

-4) `tools/wpk.full.cmd` packs all resources to single file used by program.
+4) `task/wpk.full.cmd` packs all resources to single file used by program.
 It can be run after any resources changes.
-New package can be compiled during program is running, if does NOT used memory mapping mode. `tools/wpk.tiny.cmd` can be used instead to produce small cuted version of resources.
+New package can be compiled during program is running, if does NOT used memory mapping mode. `task/wpk.tiny.cmd` can be used instead to produce small cuted version of resources.
 If you want package with some other resources combination, you can write for this Lua-script same as, for example, `hms-free.lua` or `hms-tiny.lua`.

-5) `tools/build.win.x64.cmd` to build program for `Windows amd64` platform, or run `build.win.x86.cmd` to build program for `Windows x86` platform.
+5) `task/build.win.x64.cmd` to build program for `Windows amd64` platform, or run `build.win.x86.cmd` to build program for `Windows x86` platform.

 # Packages variations